NightFright2k19/doom_widehud/readme.txt

 Version XXXX (XXX XX, XXXX)
 ---------------------------
-- Added: DBP68: Outposts of the Wasteland
+- Added: 3:33 A.M., DBP68: Outposts of the Wasteland

 Version 2409 (Sep 10, 2024)
 ---------------------------